 Alongside the bounty from our own garden, for weddings and larger events we also buy from a number of excellent small growers and farms and are always on the look out for new suppliers of interesting seasonal ingredients.
 After taking down arrangements from events everything is added to the compost, along with green kitchen waste and cardboard from the studio and our homes, nourishing the soil for future flowers.

 Our cutting garden is on the far edge of a working yard on a turf farm outside Grateley village in Hampshire.
-Surrounded by farmland with ancient footpaths and droveways, it is a small rectangular corner plot of two halves: one side divided into ten long beds of bulbs, annuals and perennials, an area for shrubs and wild flowers, small tool shed and composting heaps, the other side a rose garden, and dividing the two a 14m polytunnel for lengthening the growing season and protecting tomatoes, vegetables and tender plants.
+Surrounded by farmland with ancient footpaths and droveways, it is a small rectangular corner plot consisting of ten long beds of bulbs, annuals and perennials, an area for shrubs and wild flowers, a tool shed and composting heaps, a rose garden and two large polytunnels for lengthening the growing season and protecting tomatoes, vegetables and tender plants.

 Spring to autumn we cut from the garden two to three times a week.
 Leaving London at dawn and driving west into the countryside with the sunrise behind us, we are greeted each time by new arrivals and surprises, successional sowings coming into bloom, changing colours in the hedgerows, weeds and brambles encroaching.

 The process of growing and cutting our own flowers utterly informs the way we think about our designs and the way we approach our work.
 Having an intimate connection with the materials we use is an inestimable joy and has given us a deep appreciation for the cyclical rhythms of the year and the gifts each season brings, not only in the garden, but in the surrounding landscape.
 Everything is slow and deliberate and methodical, the plants and the soil they grow in must be nurtured and nourished, the process can’t be rushed and the results are utterly at the mercy of the wind and weather.